<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Overview

 The following reconfiguration has been identified as part of the preparation needed to perform the upgrade to Okta Identity Engine (OIE).
-Note, additional Okta features may require reconfiguration or be disabled in order to complete the upgrade.
+Note that additional Okta features may require reconfiguration or be disabled in order to complete the upgrade.
+This article addresses an issue where community-developed tools that use the Amazon Web Services (AWS) Command Line Interface (CLI), such as gimme-aws-creds and saml2aws, stop functioning after an upgrade to Okta Identity Engine (OIE).

 Applies To

-To determine if the one of the "known" community AWS CLIs are in use, search the Syslog with the following each of the queries:
+To determine if these tools are in use, search the System Log using the following queries:

 • "gimme-aws-creds"